 Effective January 1, 2016, the Company adopted ASU 2015-01, "Income Statement - Extraordinary and Unusual Items (Subtopic 225-20): Simplifying Income Statement Presentation by Eliminating the Concept of Extraordinary Items" ("ASU 2015-01").
 ASU 2015-01 eliminates the concept of an extraordinary item from accounting principles generally accepted in the United States of America.
 As a result, an entity will no longer be required to segregate extraordinary items from the results of ordinary operations, to separately present an extraordinary item on its income statement, net of tax, after income from continuing operations or to disclose income taxes and earnings-per-share data applicable to an extraordinary item.
 However, ASU 2015-01 will still retain the presentation and disclosure guidance for items that are unusual in nature and occur infrequently.
-ASU 2015-01 became effective for interim and annual periods beginning on or after December 15, 2015.
 The adoption of ASU 2015-01 did not have a significant impact on the Company's consolidated financial statements.